Lie groups of Poisson diffeomorphisms: Introduction

 Building on this work, we show in this paper that several classes of Poisson manifolds come with relevant Poisson groupoids that turn out to be linearizable.
 This way, we obtain Lie group structures on their groups of Poisson diffeomorphisms.
-The results are collected in the list of examples at the end of the introduction. \begin{remark} Up until now, there are no known examples of non-regular convenient Lie groups.
-All the Lie group structures obtained in this paper are regular, as they appear as a special case of theorem \ref{thm:introcoisotropicbisections}.
-To avoid repetition in the introduction, the regularity statements for the Lie groups have been omitted. \end{remark}
+The results are collected in the list of examples at the end of the introduction.